 2. Establish Competency in the Language

-- If you begin in and complete a 300-level Butler course, up to six hours of 200-level elective credit and three of 100-level elective credits can be transferred in.
+- If you begin in and complete a 300-level Butler course, up to six hours of "200-level elective credit" and three hours of "100-level elective credit" in the language can be transferred in.

-- If you begin in and complete a 204 Butler course, up to three hours of 200-level credit and six hours of 100-level elective credits can be transferred in.
+- If you begin in and complete a 204 Butler course, up to three hours of "200-level elective credit" and six hours of "100-level elective credits" in the language can be transferred in.

-- If you begin in and complete a 203 Butler course, up to nine 100-level elective credits can be transferred in.
+- If you begin in and complete a 203 Butler course, up to nine hours of "100-level elective credits" in the language can be transferred in.

-- If you begin at the 100 level at Butler, up to nine 100-level elective credits can be transferred in.
+- If you begin at the 100 level at Butler, up to nine hours of "100-level elective credits" in the language can be transferred in.

-If you do not wish to take the placement test or take further language courses at Butler, you may request that the registrar process your dual enrollment credits as 100-level general elective credits.
+If you do not wish to take the placement test or take further language courses at Butler, you may request that the registrar's office go ahead and process all your language dual enrollment credits as "GEN 100-level elective credits."

 If you have a documented disability and wish to request course substitutions for the language requirement, please read the "Specific Guidelines: Foreign Language Substitution" section on the course substitution webpage.